-- Loan officers can lock interest rates prior to approval, however, before locking any mortgage interest rates, borrowers needs to submit an executed real estate contract and the loan has to be registered with the mortgage company.
+- However, before locking any mortgage interest rates, borrowers needs to submit an executed real estate contract and the loan has to be registered with the mortgage company

 - Most interest rate locks are for 15 days to 30 days.

-- If the closing gets delayed and the interest rate lock period expires, the loan officer will ask for extensions.
+- If the closing gets delayed and the interest rate lock period expires, the loan officer will ask for extensions

-- Keep in mind, the longer lock period is, the more it will cost via pricing adjustments.
+- Keep in mind, the longer lock period is, the more it will cost via pricing adjustments

 - Locking a mortgage interest rate is like getting insurance where if the rates skyrocket during the locked in period, the mortgage company still needs to get the interest rate that it was locked

 - Extensions are not free and does cost money so it is the best interest to all that the loan officer does everything possible to close the loan on time

 What Is The Difference Between Pre-Qualified And Pre-Approved?